 But did you know that in earlier times in Rajasthan, due to hostile desert environments and continuous warfare, the people started to invest in gold and precious jewellery to secure their future?

-The warrior clan of the Rajputs in Rajasthan made a lavish use of the jewellery encrusted weapons that signified the sanctity of their caste and enhanced their social status.
+The warrior clan of the Rajputs in Rajasthan made lavish use of the jewellery encrusted weapons that signified the sanctity of their caste and enhanced their social status.

 Rajasthani jewellery which is the oldest form of jewellery is indeed spectacular in all its glory.

 Rajasthan is well known for its tribal jewellery.
-The tribal groups of Rajasthan adorn colourful and weighty ornaments, decorated with coins, shells, beads and metallic mesh which make them distinguishable at the very first glance.
+The tribal groups of Rajasthan adorn colorful and weighty ornaments, decorated with coins, shells, beads, and metallic mesh which make them distinguishable at the very first glance.

 The Banjara tribes of Rajasthan wear embellished belts around their waists to complement their tribal banjara look.

 Due to its affordable price, silver is used to make tribal jewellery in Rajasthan.

-The list of silver ornaments adorned by Rajasthani women includes everything from upper armlet, neck ring/hansuli and mandliya string neckband, heavy layered belt, single waist chain and toe rings.
+The list of silver ornaments adorned by Rajasthani women includes everything from upper armlet, neck ring/hansuli, Rajasthani necklace and mandliya string neckband, heavily layered belt, single waist chain, and toe rings.